1995 Philadelphia Eagles season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 15

 NFL Network selected this game as the #5 Moment at Home in Eagles' history.

 The game is known in Philadelphia as the "Groundhog Day" game.
-When the Cowboys didn't make a first down on their second attempt at 4th and 1 from their own 29-yard line with less than two minutes left in the fourth quarter, Philadelphia radio announcer Merrill Reese exclaimed: "They give it to Smith and they stop him again!
+When the Cowboys did not make a first down on their second attempt at 4th and 1 from their own 29-yard line with less than two minutes left in the fourth quarter, Philadelphia radio announcer Merrill Reese exclaimed: "They give it to Smith and they stop him again!
 They stop him again!
 And this time they can't take it away from the Eagles!"